ToddMG/toddmg.github.io/_posts/2020-08-28-ski-resort-analysis.md

 title: US Ski Resort Analysis
 image: /img/hello_world.jpeg
 ---

-## US Ski Resort Analysis

-![](https://cdn-images-1.medium.com/max/3000/1*kOQQQoPM-NK9HfWP0JdYJA.jpeg)

 So I’m obsessed with snowboarding.
 Really obsessed.
 I’m planning on trying out at least two unique resorts per year, and to this end, I’ll be working on a Ski Resort dataset provided by Bellamy on Kaggle (see below).

+![](https://cdn-images-1.medium.com/max/3000/1*kOQQQoPM-NK9HfWP0JdYJA.jpeg)

 First of all I’ll be cleaning up the data set since it was just scraped from Skiresort.info.